Mountain Grove Cemetery, Bridgeport

-Mountain Grove Cemetery, Bridgeport, Connecticut, was laid out in 1849 in the then popular rural cemetery design in a park-like, rural setting away from the center of the city.
+Mountain Grove Cemetery is an historic cemetery in Bridgeport, Connecticut, United States.
+It was laid out in 1849 in the rural cemetery design in a park-like, rural setting away from the center of the city.

 The cemetery was founded by showman P. T. Barnum, who himself is buried there.
 "The original grounds were surveyed and designed by Horatio Stone and Mr. [John] Moody," the cemetery's first superintendent.